 - PA 554: Policy Analysis II

-Prior to Fall 2022, these courses are sequenced and should be taken in the following order:
+These courses are sequenced and should be completed in the following order:

 - PA 504 & 552 (both fall courses)

 - PA 553 & 555 (both spring courses)

 ►Elective Courses (15 credits)